 The purpose of financial aid is to help students who, without such aid, would find it difficult or impossible to attend the College.
 The College adheres to a nationally established policy and philosophy of financial aid for education.
 The basis of this policy is that students and parents have the primary responsibility for financing an education.

-Students with questions may contact Tennessee College of Applied Technology - Nashville's financial aid offices at (615) 425-5500.
+Students with questions may contact the Tennessee College of Applied Technology's Financial Aid Office.

 Financial aid programs are intended to supplement the efforts of the student and/or the student's family to self-finance the desired program of training/education.
 To demonstrate financial need, students must file the Free Application for Federal Student Aid (FAFSA).
-The information reported on the FAFSA is used in a formula, established by the federal government, to calculate a student's Expected Family Contribution (EFC).
+The information reported on the FAFSA is used in a formula, established by the federal government, to calculate a student's

+Expected Family Contribution (EFC).
 The EFC is an amount of money the student and student's family are expected to pay toward the student's education.
 The EFC is used by the Financial Aid Office to determine a student's financial need.